 Best Things to See and Do in Anchorage, Alaska

-Anchorage, Alaska Visitor Information Center
+First stop; Anchorage, Alaska Visitor Information Center.

-If you come to Anchorage, get your picture taken in front of the Log Cabin Visitor Information Center on Fourth Avenue.
+When you come to Anchorage, get your picture taken in front of the Log Cabin Visitor Information Center on Fourth Avenue.

 For a huge splurge, I go to Sullivans Steakhouse.

-The best vantage points are taken by walking to the top of Flattop Mountain, taking the tram or hiking to the top of Mt.
+Walk to the top of Flattop Mountain, taking the tram or hiking to the top of Mt.
 Alyeska for a panoramic view of the Chugach Mountains and Turnagain Arm.
 Alyeska Resort, in Girdwood, is only 40 minutes outside of Anchorage and is worth an overnight if you have the time.

-Alaska Reindeer Sausage in Anchorage, Alaska
+Alaska Reindeer Sausage

 For a night of dancing, go to Chilkoot Charlies or Rumrunners.